tati-su/realtimebustracker/README.md

 # realtimebustracker
-Tracks the location of buses in Boston in real time
+Tracks the location of buses in Boston in real time.
+Project features Google Maps and moving icons that use information from MBTA.